AngelaYu-3/DEFinalProj/README.md

 ## Code Implementation

 Note that a more detailed explanation of the code can be found by going to DEFinalProject.ino as the code is commented.

+#### setup()

+The initial setup() is used to print the goal line and days in red ("not done state") to the lcd.

+#### loop()

+The main loop() function reads inputs from the switches and coordinates with the lcd through the states listed below:

+ 1. Determine if all days are completed or not
+ 2. If there are still days incompleted + clear is hit, clear the screen so all days become incomplete
+ 3. If there are still days incompleted but clear is NOT hit, check if each switch is reading in its signal that would make the task complete.
+If the correct signla is read in, change the lcd letter to green and mark that day as done
+ 4. If all days are completed, change the lcd to show the star
+ 5. If all days are completed, the star screen is, and the clear switch (eight switch) is flipped, reset the lcd and the entire process starts over again

 ### Technical Challenges